 Campaign History - Cosmetics

 In 1990 the European Coalition to End Cosmetics Tests on Animals (now the European Coalition to End Animal Experiments – ECEAE) was established by leading animal protection organisations across Europe, specifically to call for a ban on the cruel use of animals to test cosmetics in Europe.
 This set in motion a high-profile campaign, symbolised by the iconic, larger-than-life laboratory rabbit Vanity, and widely regarded as one of the most successful European lobbying campaigns ever.
 Vanity and her European cousins toured throughout the UK, Denmark, France, Belgium and the Netherlands meeting politicians and attracting a huge amount of public attention to our campaign.
-We organised a rally at the Place de la Monnaie in Brussels on 9th November 1991.
-It was attended by ECEAE members and thousands of supporters arriving in coaches from around the continent and across the Channel.
-The march was the highlight of two years of intensive political and public campaigning, and culminated in a free concert with folk-rock band The Levellers.
+In 1991, we organised a rally at the Place de la Monnaie in Brussels .
+It was attended by ECEAE members and thousands of supporters arriving in coaches from across Europe.
+The march was the highlight of two years of intensive political and public campaigning.